FtM1997/FtM1997/README.md

 👋 Welcome to my GitHub profile!
 I'm Fatemeh, a passionate software developer specializing in machine learning, deep learning, and data analysis using Python.

-🤖 I have extensive experience in building and deploying machine learning models to solve complex problems.
+👾 I have extensive experience in building and deploying machine-learning models to solve complex problems.
 My expertise includes developing algorithms, implementing neural networks, and utilizing cutting-edge techniques to extract insights from data.

 🔬 I enjoy exploring and analyzing datasets to uncover patterns and trends that drive meaningful business decisions.
 From data preprocessing and feature engineering to statistical analysis and visualization, I strive to derive actionable insights from information.